fabiojbg/ChatGPT-Discord-Bot/README.md

 By default, this Bot uses the 'gpt-3.5-turbo' openAI model.

-To direct you messages to the bot, you must start your messages with "rob, ".
+To address your messages to the bot, you must start your messages with "rob, ".

 Below there is a chat example.